Guigui0812/EquIT/README.md

 - The rider has to be logged in
 - The rider has to check a box in order to tell if he has a horse or not
 - If the rider hasn't a horse, he has to choose one in the list of available horses

-**The rider can only see the riding lessons that are not full and that are not already booked by him.
-The level feature is not implemented yet.**
+- If the rider is already booked in a riding lesson at the same time, he can't book another one

+**The level of the rider is not taken into account in the booking process for the moment.**

 The binding between the rider and the riding lesson is done using the `keycloak` token.
 The rider can only book a riding lesson if he is logged in on both the application and the `keycloak` server.
 The binding is done using the `preferred_username` field in the token : the username of the rider in the application is the same as the username in the `keycloak` server.
 So, when a user book a riding lesson, the application checks if the `preferred_username` field in the token is the same as the username of the rider in the application and add the rider to the riding lesson if it is the case.